gSchool/ada-2-ruby-on-rails/intro-to-rails-2-relationships/model-logic.md

 ## Learning Goals

+By the end of this lesson we will be able to...

 - Define a method in an ActiveRecord model
-- Know when to use model methods
+- Identify when to use model methods

 ## Business Logic